nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Unix Timestamp\{#generate-unix-timestamp}

-The generate unix timestamp transformer randomly generates a unix timestamp in UTC timezone and returns back an int64 representation of that timestamp.
+Randomly generates a unix timestamp in UTC timezone and returns back an int64 representation of that timestamp.

 By default, the generated timestamp will always be in the **past**.